Cisco-Talos/snort-faq/FAQ/My-Snort-log-is-an-empty-file.md

 -rw-------.
 1 root  root     0 Sep 20 11:30 tcpdump.log.1411187404

-,the cause of this problem is the "$NO_PACKET_LOG" option (-N)  in Snort's startup script at /etc/init.d/snort.
+One of the causes of this problem may be the "$NO_PACKET_LOG" option (-N)  in Snort's startup script at /etc/init.d/snort.
 Please delete it from this line:

 ------------------